Australian Computer Society (ACS) Process & Charges

 Translation of documents outside Australia can be done by:

-• A ministry of Justice or equivalent from where the qualification as obtained.
+• A Ministry of Justice or equivalent from where the qualification was obtained

-• The Australian Education International Section (AEIS) at an Australian Diplomatic Mission.
+• The Australian Education International Section (AEIS) is at an Australian Diplomatic Mission.

-• An Australian High Commission, consulate or an embassy
+• An Australian High Commission, consulate or embassy

 • Any private or commercial translator

-Translation conducted overseas must be conducted on an official organization letterhead and include an official stamp, the translator’s name, signature and telephone number should be printed on the document.
+Translation conducted overseas must be on the organization’s letterhead and include the translator’s name, signature, and telephone number, which should be printed on the document.

 It should be easier for ACS to contact the respective translator in case of any query.